 A way you could answer a question on such a topic is as follows:

 “I think it is important to explore the reasons that parents may refuse a vaccination for their children.
 Some refuse based on religious grounds and it is important to respect that.
 However, some may be refusing due to misinformation; we are still recovering from the Andrew Wakefield scandal that linked autism to the MMR vaccine.
 In these cases, it is important to give information and educate parents.

 Parents have a duty of care to their children and often want the best for them; they could believe that the best is refusing a vaccine, which is where education comes in.
 A vaccination also provides a protective effect to the community to herd immunity, so it is not just their child at risk, and it is important to explain this as well.
 There are also risks and side effects associated with vaccines, so parents could believe they are protecting their child based on this.
 I believe it would be misguided to label all parents who refuse vaccinations for their children as child abusers.
 It is important we address the underlying issues.”

 With a good structure and approach to the question, medical ethics scenarios are excellent opportunities to demonstrate you have a solid understanding of medical principles and their wider context.

 Remember to define your thoughts, give both sides of the argument, bring in recent news and talk about key principles.

-We will guide you through the toughest MMI stations with the help of our expert Tuition and Mock Interviews.
+UniAdmissions will guide you through the toughest MMI stations with the help of our comprehensive curriculum.

 Our MMI Interview Programme is designed to give you the highest chance of receiving a Medicine offer at the Interview stage.
 Your expert tutor will work with you to help you gain a critical understanding of what Admissions Tutors are looking for.

-Discover our MMI Interview Programme by clicking the button below to enrol and triple your chances of success.
+Discover our MMI Interview Programme by booking a free consultation session or clicking the button below to enrol and triple your chances of success.